 Why you will love this recipe

-- Calls for millet flour only (no starches, no other flours).
+- Calls for millet flour only similar to my millet sourdough.

-- It's also a naturally vegan recipe (no eggs)
+- It's a naturally vegan recipe just like my sorghum bread.

 - Psyllium husk - I strongly recommend using whole husks vs. powder.